thms/alive/README.md

 Fusions: dna needed for one fusion for each level of rarity

 ## DOING

+## TODO
+Review current game mechanics for consistency across match, team match, minmax and simulation Refactor turn logic to be more accurate of when modifiers expire - TBD
+Strategies: factor expected damage into the rewards for TQ and NN
+MinMax: use expected damage to set value of non-leaf nodes, when hitting depth limits MinMax and other strategies: if there is no good move, use highest damage or some other secondary strategy Remaining abilities
 Build neural network for the Q-function for team matches

-## TODO
-Refactor turn logic to be more accurate
-MinMax and other strategies: if there is no good move, use highest damage or some other secondary strategy Remaining abilities

 Replace graphviz with d3.js for rendering outcome of matchups (dendrogram might be better?)
 Matchups: allow picking dinosaurs from the UI, tweak their strength and then run the match